YayoRazo/tasks/run-task.md

 # Instruction

-Codex, execute the full task described in "{{TASK_PATH}}".
-Tackle every pending requirement proactively, progressing through all sections without waiting for further prompts, and only pause if you hit a blocking conflict.
+Codex, execute the full task described in "{{TASK_PATH}}" and continue autonomously through every remaining requirement.
+Move through each section without waiting for further confirmation and only pause if you encounter a blocker that requires my explicit decision.